-NEL and north central London (NCL) also have the poorest delivery of the cancer waiting time (CWT) standards out of the five London regions.
-By working with the TCST and the National Cancer Vanguard, we will implement a systemwide programme to deliver sustainable CWTs.
+NEL and north central London also have the poorest delivery of the cancer waiting time (CWT) standards out of the five London regions.
+By working with the Transforming Cancer Services team (TCST) and the National Cancer Vanguard, we will implement a system-wide programme to deliver sustainable CWTs.